xytovl/steam-runtime-tools/bin/launch-client.md

         -- \
         wine winedbg notepad.exe

-If a game is crashing on startup, this can be debugged by setting its Steam Launch Options to
+If a Proton game is crashing on startup, this can be debugged by setting its Steam Launch Options to

     SRT_LAUNCHER_SERVICE_STOP_ON_EXIT=0 STEAM_COMPAT_LAUNCHER_SERVICE=proton %command%